 Collection

-Waste collection stations or drop-off depots: Only waste containing mercury should be discarded in a specially designed container at a waste collection station or depot in order to avoid mixing waste containing mercury with other wastes.
-Boxes or containers for waste containing mercury should be made available for public use at existing waste collection stations.
+Waste collection stations or drop-off depots: Waste containing mercury may be discarded in specially designed containers made available for public use at existing waste collection stations or depots.
 Coloured, marked waste containers should be used exclusively for waste containing mercury such as fluorescent lamps and mercury-containing thermometers and batteries.
 Designated containers should all be the same colour and/or bear the same logo to facilitate public education and increased participation.
 Breakage of fluorescent lamps and thermometers should be avoided, inter alia, through appropriate box design and by providing written information on collection procedures.
 Waste containing mercury should be collected exclusively by collectors authorised by local governments or appropriate authorities. ()

 Collection at public places or shops: Waste containing mercury, particularly used fluorescent lamps, thermostats, mercury batteries and thermometers may be collected via specially designed collection vehicles or at public places or shops (e.g. town halls, libraries, electronics stores and other retail outlets), provided that appropriate collection containers are available.
 Separate collection boxes or containers for these wastes should be designed to accommodate their characteristics and to minimize breakage.
 Consumers should be able to take used fluorescent lamps, mercury batteries, thermostats, and mercury thermometers to those places free of charge. ()